SarahAlAshwal/scheduler/README.md

 # Interview Scheduler

 Scheduler is a Single Page Application that allows users to book and cancel interviews.
 It validates that the appointments inputs (Student name and Interviewer) are not empty before saving process.
-It also update the available spots after any creation or deletion of an appointment.
+It also updates the available spots after any creation or deletion of an appointment.
 This application was built using React view library.

 ## Setup